Search policies and procedures by title or keyword

 by other students, faculty/staff, or third parties.

-This over-arching policy is intended to inform and guide individuals who have been affected by sexual misconduct or power-based violence, whether as a Complainant, a Respondent, or a witness, and to provide fair and equitable procedures for the investigation and resolution of Reports and Complaints.
+This over-arching policy is intended to inform and guide individuals who have been affected by power-based violence, including sexual misconduct, whether as a Complainant, a Respondent, or a witness, and to provide fair and equitable procedures for the investigation and resolution of Reports and Complaints.

-Sexual Misconduct (Non-Title IX Conduct), which is addressed in this overarching policy, is a broader term than Title IX that covers gender/sex-based conduct beyond the Title IX regulations’ definition of “sexual harassment.”
-Sexual misconduct or power-based violence prohibited by this policy includes conduct that amounts to power-based violence as defined in Appendix A of this policy.
+Power-based violence, including sexual misconduct, which is addressed in this overarching policy, is a broader term than Title IX conduct; this term covers gender/sex-based conduct beyond the Title IX regulations’ definition of “sexual harassment.”

 This policy applies generally to conduct on Recipient’s premises; at Recipient-affiliated educational, athletic, or extracurricular programs or activities that have an adverse effect on the education or employment of a member of the Recipient’s community; or that otherwise threatens the health and/or safety of a member of the Recipient’s community.